 So the hiri trade developed and each year the lagatoi sailing canoes headed westward in to the Gulf of Papua, following the annual south-east laurabada trade winds.
 Taking with them large quantities of clay pots which they would trade for sago.

 Their destination was usually a specific village in the Gulf where they were known and trusted from previous voyages.

 The outward-bound journey was usually uneventful because of calm seas, and only took about one week.

-It could take two to three months before the return journey began and it was with much trepidation that the boats sailed as the lahara trade winds are known for heavy seas and big storms.
+It could take two to three months before the return journey began.
+And it was with much trepidation that the boats sailed… Because the lahara trade winds are known for heavy seas and big storms.
 Plus the boats were sailing with heavy cargoes which did little for their overall seaworthiness!

 When the lagatoi canoes did return safely, it was an occasion for great rejoicing – moale.

 The annual Hiri voyages continued until the late fifties when the Australian colonial authorities stopped them following the heavy loss of life after the sinking of a heavily sago-laden and storm-damaged lagatoi.

 However a Hiri Moale Festival is now held in Port Moresby each year to celebrate this important part of Motu culture.

 Hanuabada Stilt Village

 Physically located on the northern side of Port Moresby harbor, Hanuabada has a reputation of having retained much of its traditional and conservative Motu culture.